AbbyChen2022/week2ResearchRepoDemo/README.md

 # Research Repository
+My research repository include two parts. part 1: code I practiced or was inspired by part 2: reflections
 # code
+I commented my thought in the code files when I practiced.
 ## turtle graphic
 I used the turtle function to do my initials and draw some pattern.
 -my initials